subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid-on-substrate.md

 ```
 We recommend using a private RPC endpoint for the best performance, e.g. from [Dwellir](https://www.dwellir.com).
 For squids deployed to [Subsquid Cloud](/cloud/overview) you may also consider using our [RPC proxies](/cloud/reference/rpc-proxy).

 Your squid will work with just an RPC endpoint, but it will sync significantly slower.
-With a Subsquid Network dataset the processor will only use RPC to retrieve metadata **and** sync the few most recent blocks not yet made available by the dataset; without it it will retrieve all data from the endpoint.
+With a Subsquid Network gateway available the processor will only use RPC to retrieve metadata **and** sync the few most recent blocks not yet made available by the gateway; without it it will retrieve all data from the endpoint.

 ## Step 3